Nancypatel1103/ComplianceClient/HA/Images/ha.md

 ## Verify Overview Status on Both Nodes:
-88. When the configuration is successful in both nodes, the status will be like the below in both nods overview menus.
-89. Check if the status on both Master_node and Backup_node matches the expected status as provided.
+88. Check if the status on both Master_node and Backup_node matches the expected status as provided.
-90. Now go to the **Services** menu and click on **Keepalived**.
+89. Now go to the **Services** menu and click on **Keepalived**.

 ### Master_node

-91. When the configuration is done, the status of the node will appear.
+90. When the configuration is done, the status of the node will appear.
 The status of the **Master_node** will be like this.
     ![image-90](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/02c5a625-186f-4c8b-8341-007a631cbd1d)

 - IP addr show of **Master_node** will be like this. **eth0 (192.168.1.101) and eth2 (192.168.254.254)** as virtual IP will be used.